 805.12 Emergency escape and rescue openings.

-When the work being performed creates a classroom in a Group E occupancy or a bedroom below the fourth floor in a Group R occupancy, at least one window or exterior door shall comply with Section 1030 of the North Carolina Building Code.
+When the work being performed creates a bedroom below the fourth floor in a Group R occupancy, at least one sleeping room window or exterior door shall comply with Sections 805.12.1 through 805.12.3.